Publisher: Deep Silver

 I would like to say that Dead Island feels like Fallout meets Left 4 Dead with a little bit of Dead Rising thrown in.
 The combat is superb if a tad unwieldy because it features an analog-type combat system.
 The game is in the first person so the last melee game in the first person you probably played was Oblivion.
 You can move the weapon around via the right analog stick and pull back and push forward brings out a full swing.
 It feels awesome because each weapon feels different and the game has a great dismemberment engine so when you aim for that part it will most likely come off.
 Even the shooting in the game is solid and that’s a one-two punch that most games can’t get right.

 There are RPG elements thrown in so when you complete missions or kill zombies you’re earning experience.
 You get one point per level to use in one of three categories: Fury, Combat, and Health.
-Fury is a mode that you can activate to do ultra damage to enemies and earn 10x the amount of experience when doing so.
-There are a lot of ways to upgrade and you won’t get them all in one play through.
+Fury is a model that you can activate to do ultra damage to enemies and earn 10x the amount of experience when doing so.
+There are a lot of ways to upgrade and you won’t get them all in one play-through.
 Thankfully the game levels up with you so you won’t run into areas that require level grinding to get past.
-A lot of the quests are mixed from escort missions, fetch quests and zombie killing quests.
+A lot of the quests are mixed with escort missions, fetch quests, and zombie-killing quests.
 There are undead people to kill as well, but most of them have guns so watch out.